Brian-Masheti/SE-day-2-git-and-github/README.md

 **2. Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?**
-Process of Setting Up a New Repository on GitHub
+**Process of Setting Up a New Repository on GitHub**

-    > Log in to GitHub – Sign in to your GitHub account.
+- Log in to GitHub: Sign in to your GitHub account.
-    > Create a New Repository – Click the "+" icon in the top-right corner and select "New repository."
+- Create a New Repository: Click the "+" icon in the top-right corner and select "New repository."
-    Repository Details – Provide a repository name and an optional description.
+- Repository Details: Provide a repository name and an optional description.
-    Choose Visibility – Select Public (visible to everyone) or Private (restricted access).
+- Choose Visibility: Select Public (visible to everyone) or Private (restricted access).
-    Initialize the Repository (Optional) – You can:
+- Initialize the Repository (Optional) – You can:
       Add a README file for project details.
       Include a .gitignore file to exclude unnecessary files.
       Select a license to define usage terms.

-    Create the Repository – Click "Create repository."
+- Create the Repository – Click "Create repository."
-    Clone the Repository – Copy the repository URL and run git clone <URL> to work locally.
+- Clone the Repository – Copy the repository URL and run git clone <URL> to work locally.

 _**Important Decisions**_
 - Visibility: Whether the repository should be public or private.